 Skeptics just say “It’s not IAQ, it’s just job stress which can cause any of those symptoms.”
-However, there is a rash (bad pun) of things even in the office that can result in discomfort and illness.
-Perfumes, aftershave lotions, cleaning chemicals, carbon monoxide from cars, diesel exhaust from trucks, black rubber soot from tires, printing inks, volatile organic compounds (VOC’s) from paints, varnishes, adhesives, tobacco smoke, mold, bacteria, radon and all other particulate matter from neighbors, factories, roads, construction, cooking, and even carbon dioxide.
+However, there is a rash of (bad pun) of chemical and potentially toxic things even in the office that can result in discomfort and illness.
+Perfumes, aftershave lotions, cleaning chemicals, carbon monoxide from cars, diesel exhaust from trucks, black rubber soot from tires, printing inks, volatile organic compounds (VOC’s) from paints, varnishes, adhesives, tobacco smoke, mold, bacteria, radon and all other particulate matter from neighbors, factories, roads, nearby construction, cooking, carbon monoxide, and even carbon dioxide.
 We exhale carbon dioxide, but if allowed to accumulate from a tightly closed building, it can build up to a level our body starts to hyperventilate thinking it is just in our lungs and needs to get out.
 This is a common cause of “Sick Building Syndrome” where occupants rush out of a building in a panic from dizziness, confusion, and itchiness, with no indication of the cause—(carbon dioxide has no odor).
-Elevated levels of carbon dioxide are due to the lack of outside air is the culprit.
+Elevated levels of carbon dioxide are generally due to the lack of outside air.

 Some remedy is available through the construction of “Green Buildings” that use low VOC paints, glues, and other construction material.
-They use natural outdoor air circulation, the sun for heating, vegetation for use of carbon dioxide and production of oxygen, continuous monitoring for carbon monoxide and carbon dioxide, and heating systems that reduce emissions including particulates.
+They use natural outdoor air circulation, the sun for heating, vegetation for use of consuming carbon dioxide and production of oxygen, continuous monitoring for carbon monoxide and carbon dioxide, and heating systems that reduce emissions including particulates.

 These actions coupled with preventive maintenance to keep air handlers free of dirt and moisture, all work to reduce IAQ complaints and make the work environment more tolerable on a day-after-day basis.